tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Record Layer

 The CTLS Record Layer assumes that records are externally framed (i.e., that the length is already known).
+Depending on how this was carried, you might need another byte or two for that framing.
 Thus, only the type byte need be carried.
 Thus, TLSPlaintext becomes:

 ~~~~
       struct {